 Instructions

 - Peel and cut daikon into ⅘-inch (2cm) thick rounds, then further divide each round into bite-sized pieces, either into sixths or eighths.
-Cut chicken thighs into ⅘-inch (2 cm) cubes.
+Cut chicken thigh into ⅘-inch (2 cm) cubes.
 Peel and grate ginger.

 - Heat oil in a pan.
 Add the chicken thighs and sauté them over medium heat until they change color on both sides.